stonemjs/docs/src/docs/router/misc.md

 #### Use `excludeMiddleware` Sparingly

 It's better to be precise with your `middleware` configuration than to globally apply then exclude.
-Use `excludeMiddleware` only when you have an edge case — not as your primary strategy.
+Use `excludeMiddleware` only when you have an edge case, not as your primary strategy.

 #### Avoid Optional Parameters in the Middle of Paths